Rheumatoid arthritis (RA) is an autoimmune disease that causes joints to be painful, stiff, and swollen.

 - increased difficulty doing everyday tasks

-- signs of swelling, such as shoes not fitting
+- swelling, such as causing shoes not to fit

 - intense fatigue